harishravi121/Pythoncodes/README.md

 Just mentioning that I can teach a bit of physics and math to students too remotely or give some councelling..

+The first set of python codes was in 2009-10 where I interfaced FPGAs, expensive optic devices for a quantum optics study towards cryptography..
+These are other codes.
+Later I coded in labview matlab etc during phd which cost 24 lakhs per student.
+Obviously those skills are prized.